openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 }
 ```

-These new data elements are all optional (as they may not be relevant depending on the type of workloads) and are hashed (and truncated) to preserve anonymity (the hashing algorithm is [the same one that is currently used by the gatherer](https://github.com/openshift/insights-operator/blob/30b161f98eb185bb357ac84f8aca58e369d34bcd/pkg/gatherers/workloads/workloads_info.go#L336)).
+These new data elements are all optional (as they may not be relevant depending on the type of workloads) and are hashed (and truncated) to preserve shoulder-surfing anonymity (the hashing algorithm is [the same one that is currently used by the gatherer](https://github.com/openshift/insights-operator/blob/30b161f98eb185bb357ac84f8aca58e369d34bcd/pkg/gatherers/workloads/workloads_info.go#L336)).

+Someone with access to the date and who knows what they are looking for ("How many containers are running Go 1.21.3?") will be able to unobscure the data.

 ### Runtime Info Description